Calcium stones; Nephrolithiasis; Urolithiasis

 Various imaging techniques are helpful in determining the presence of kidney stones.
 The best approach uses spiral (or helical) computed tomography (CT) scans.
 If these scans are not available, the person will need an ultrasound or standard x-rays.
 If no stones show up, but the person has severe pain that suggests the presence of kidney stones, the next step is an intravenous pyelogram (IVP).

-A standard x-ray of the kidneys, ureters, and bladder may be a good first step for identifying stones, because many stones are visible on x-rays.
+A standard x-ray of the kidneys, ureters, and bladder may be a good first step for identifying stones, because about 80% of stones are visible on x-rays.
 Calcium stones can be identified on x-rays by their white color.
 Cystine crystals can also show up on x-rays.
+X-rays may not provide enough detail about the exact location of a stone.

 Computed Tomography (CT)

 Ultrasound is a noninvasive technique that uses sound waves to create images of internal organs and structures.
 Ultrasound is now often used as the initial screening test for stones.
 It is also used to screen patients who need monitoring for stone recurrence.
 It is not useful for finding very small stones, but some research indicates that it may be an effective first diagnostic step in the emergency room to help identify whether a person has a stone.
+Ultrasound will not help identify stones that are in the ureter but can help determine if there is a blockage to the flow of urine out of the kidney.
 Ultrasound is also effective in children.

 Intravenous Pyelogram (IVP)